-So far I've sent this response to six people.
+So far I've sent this response to a number of people.
 Two of them have responded with apologies, while one other (Nick Ricchiuto from B&V Staffing Inc) came back with insults.
 He then actually decided to read my profile, and when he saw that my profile did indeed say "no job offers" he responded with "Oh, I do see at the bottom of your page that you do not want to be contacted.
 My fault.".
 Since then Nick and I have ran into each other through his new employer, and we worked things out, this time with him being more professional.
 However, about two months after our initial bout the supposed owner of B&V Staffing Inc (Anthony Bucci) again contacted me.
 I fired of a copy of all of the messages between myself and Nick, and haven't heard from him since...until recently when his latest round of employees found me and decided to hit me up again as you can see.

 Now comes the fun part.
 Below is a list of recruiters who have personally contacted me EVEN THOUGH my LinkedIn profile clearly states the following message under the "Advice for Contacting Chris" section: